Home » Resources » Housing

 • Board and care or group homes may provide food, supervision, and someone qualified to dispense medication.
 Some have staff to assist with recreational activities.
 Check to see whether the facility is licensed.
 If licensed, check to see what state agency certifies their license and what training staff have received.
 Plan to tour the home and speak with residents to ensure a good fit before committing.

 • In-home services while living independently or with family is another option.
-Medicaid pays for Home and Community Based Services for eligible people with intellectual or developmental disabilities, physical disabilities, and/or mental illnesses.
-This benefit might be provided by a trained caregiver or a family member who is acting as the caregiver.
-Note that some states have different names for in-home support services.
+Medicaid funds Home and Community Based Services for some eligible people with intellectual or developmental disabilities, physical disabilities, and/or mental illnesses.
 Your state’s Medicaid management agency can provide further information about how to apply.

 • Single room occupancy means living independently within a community facility.
 Much like a dormitory, residents may have their own rooms and share communal kitchens and lounges.
-Some SRO facilities are supported by HUD, the federal Department of Housing and Urban Development.
 Amenities vary depending on how the structure was built or renovated from something else, such as a former hotel.
 You can contact your local public housing agency to inquire about SRO programs in your area.